-Bike computers calculate and record your riding speed, distance, elapsed time, route and much more, depending on their functionalities.
-They can be paired with the various sensors such as cadence, heart rate and power.
+Bike computers calculate and record your riding speed, distance, elapsed time, route, and much more, depending on their functionalities.
+They can be paired with various sensors such as cadence, heart rate monitors, and power.

 Lightweight and incredibly strong, carbon wheels have been adopted in nearly every major race and competition, knocking aluminum wheels off the throne.

-Carbon wheels are popular among cyclists today, and with the accumulation of manufacturing and engineering experience, most of the kinks have been worked out while the cost has dropped to around $1,000.
+Carbon wheels are popular among cyclists today, and with the accumulation of manufacturing and engineering experience, most of the kinks have been worked out.
+In contrast, the cost has dropped to around $1,000.

 If you’re looking to tackle steeper grades, a pair of lower-profile wheels will be your best friend, while a higher profile such as 50mm or more will improve your performance on flats.

 Combined with a good set of brake pads, these can offer a similar performance to their nearest aluminum equivalent.